tom-draper/football/README.md

 ### 1. Create a free football data API account

-To run the script, the X-Auth token from your [football-data.org](https://www.football-data.org/) account is required.
-Your free-tier API key will allow up to 50 API calls per minute.
+This script uses [football-data.org](https://www.football-data.org/) to fetch up-to-date football data.
+When running the script, the X-Auth token from your football-data.org account is required.
+On the free tier, your API key will allow up to 50 API calls per minute.

 ### 2. Copy your X-Auth token into the <code>.env</code> file